Nancy Spungen was a groupie with an abrasive attitude and a raging drug habit that showed just how dangerous the lifestyle could turn out to be.

 At 7:30 that morning, “female moans” were heard coming from the couple’s room.

 At 10 a.m., Vicious himself called the front desk, asking for help.
 Hotel staff arrived to find Nancy Spungen, half-naked on the bathroom floor, stabbed in the stomach with a knife.
 The 20-year-old had bled to death.
 Sid Vicious was arrested, found wandering the halls out of his mind and charged with Spungen’s murder.

 Initially, several sources reported that he confessed to the crime, which was why the police hadn’t suspected anyone else.
 However after the arrest, Sid Vicious recanted, claiming he had been asleep while the murder had occurred.
 The public, including Vicious’ friends and family, believed him.

 “She was his first and only love of his life,” McLaren recalled.
 “I am positive about Sid’s innocence.”

 Several months after Vicious was arrested, he was found dead of a heroin overdose.
 He had been out on bail and was partying in a Greenwich Village apartment when he was found by his mother and new girlfriend.
-With Vicious dead, the police dropped Nancy Spungen’s case.
+With Vicious dead, the police dropped Nancy Spungen’s murder case.
 Their prime suspect was gone, and to them, it appeared pointless to pursue the case any further.

-Several theories were floated around, one that the Nancy Spungen’s death had been a botched double suicide, another that the bodyguard/drug-dealer had been the murderer.
+Several theories were floated around, one that Nancy Spungen’s death had been a botched double suicide, another that the bodyguard/drug-dealer had been the murderer.
 Neither theory was investigated, and to this day the case remains unsolved, just another one of the mysterious scandals that show just how dark the life of a teenage groupie can be.